 For instance, text messaging and smartphone apps can remind patients to take their medication, record health data, answer patients’ questions in real time, and schedule their visits.

 Digital technologies can help companies develop a better value proposition by operationalizing the drivers of patient value and achieving significant advances in study methods that traditional approaches cannot deliver.

 Case study 1.
 Leveraging a telemedicine platform to conduct a virtual phase 2 trial3

 Science 37, a technology-enabled clinical research company, conducted an entirely virtual phase 2B placebo-controlled trial.
-Using its cloud-based NORATM (Network Oriented Research Assistant) platform, including its e-consent module and the Science 37 Virtual Trial Network of dermatologist investigators, it screened more than 8,000 individuals and enrolled 372 participants within seven months to test a topical acne formulation, reducing projected enrolment time by approximately 30–50 per cent.
+Using its cloud-based NORATM (Network Oriented Research Assistant) platform, including its e-consent module and the Science 37 Virtual Trial Network of dermatologist investigators, it screened more than 8,000 individuals and enrolled 372 participants within seven months to test a topical acne formulation, reducing projected enrollment time by approximately 30–50 percent.
 Trial participants self-administered the investigational drug, while the NORA platform enabled self-photography and video-based telemedicine visits between study staff, physicians, and patients.

 Adherence to therapy ensures that the effect of an investigational drug is fully reflected in the data.
 However, high adherence rates can be hard to achieve and verify using traditional methods.
 A senior scientific director at a midsize biopharma company describes the problem:

 “We found that based on blood samples on the pharmacokinetic monitoring, 35–40 percent of patients had no drug on board.
 This drug had a half-life of 5.5 days.
 This meant those patients didn’t skip just one dose, they hadn’t taken the drug for up to two weeks.”